squinkylabs/SquinkyVCV/docs/sq-kbd.md

 Seq++ defines the default keyboard mapping in a file called *seq_default_keys.json* which is located in the SquinkyLabs/res folder.
 This file is not user editable, but it is a good example of how to write a KeyMapping file that implements an entire user interface.

-You may create and override file in the VCV Rack folder.
+You may create an override file in the VCV Rack folder.
 This file must be called *seq_user_keys.json*

 Here is the built-in [seq_default_keys.json](../res/seq_default_keys.json)

 ## Editing JSON files

 Any text editor may be used for editing JSON files, but we recommend you use one that understands JSON.
-And editor like that will tell you when you have made a basic mistake, and will use syntax coloring to indicate the different parts of the JSON.
+An editor like that will tell you when you have made a basic mistake, and will use syntax coloring to indicate the different parts of the JSON.

-We use Visual Studio Code for this, although there are many alternatives.
+We use Visual Studio Code, although there are many alternatives.
 The built-in text editor in Ubuntu Linux is decent for this.

 If you are unfamiliar with JSON, it may take some trial and error to get your key mappings to work.
 It isn't important how you indent your files and whether you put things on different lines.
 Note how the examples in this document tend to use "normal" JSON indenting and line breaking, but the actual [seq_default_keys.json](../res/seq_default_keys.json) has very few line breaks or block indents.
 We to that to make the files more readable.